XimenaPTM/XimenaPTM/README.md

 <h3> About Me </h3>

- 🤗 &nbsp; I am a data analyst, motivated to learn and give my best.

  🔭 &nbsp; I am a Data Analyst, ready to put all the knowledge I have acquired into practice.